netotz/netotz.github.io/content/posts/a-fvs.md

 If for $u$, one of the open facilities closer than its current center is considered to be $f_r$, then this center would no longer be the \alphath closest open facility.
 Hence, the new center of $u$ denoted as $\phi_\alpha'(u)$ would, by definition, be moved to the next farther open facility, which would be the current $\phi_{\alpha + 1}(u)$.

-A visual representation is shown below, where $f_r$ is the gray node, the black straight line is the assignment of $u$ to its center, and the red line and outline indicate which node will be the new center of $u$ after removing $f_r$.
+A visual representation is shown below, where $f_r$ is the gray facility (the one that will be removed from the solution), the black straight line is the assignment of $u$ to its center, and the red line and outline indicate which node will be the new center of $u$ after removing $f_r$.

 <img src="/images/not_attracted.png" width="75%" />

 > Resulting new center of $u$, $\phi_\alpha'(u)$, after removing its current center $\phi_\alpha(u)$.

+"Attraction" here refers to when $f_i$ is closer to $u$ than its center.

-Similarly, the fact that $u$ is attracted to $f_i$ does not necessarily mean that $f_i$ is going to be its new center: it depends on how close $f_i$ is from $u$.
+The fact that $u$ is attracted to $f_i$ does not necessarily mean that $f_i$ is going to be its new center: it depends on how close $f_i$ is from $u$.
 This is represented visually in the two figures below.
 The light red nodes are open facilities, and the dotted lines represent the distances from $u$ to the open facilities that are closer than its center.